Things To See & Do

 There are daily, overnight ferries from Aberdeen, and regular connections with Orkney, also overnight, enabling a longer exploration of both of the “Northern Isles”.

-There are also good links by air with Edinburgh, Aberdeen, Inverness and Glasgow, and as a fully licensed tour operator, we can arrange both ferry-based and fly-drive holidays.
+There are also good links by air with Edinburgh, Aberdeen, Inverness and Glasgow, and as a fully licensed tour operator, we can arrange both ferry-based and fly-drive holidays and arrange connections from other UK airports.

 Fantastically well-maintained roads, frequent inter-island ferries and bridges make Shetland really easy to explore by car.